MKVde/Files_library/README.md

 1. Open the web browser and navigate to http://localhost:8501.

-2. Login with your username and password.
+2. Login
+- Enter your username and password to log in.
+If the credentials are correct, you will be redirected to the main page.
+Otherwise, an error message will be displayed.

+3. Main Page
+- The main page displays a sidebar with a welcome message and options to select different pages: "Upload Files", "Browse Documents", and "Delete Files".
+- The selected page is displayed in the main area.

-3. The main page will be displayed with the available options:
+The main page will be displayed with the available options:

 ### Upload Files: